Co-founder & CEO

 Maiju’s background is in project planning and coordination, and before moving to London she had a key role as the coordinator of a major educational reform project in the University of Helsinki, Finland.
 A keen language geek, Maiju is armed with a Master’s degree in English Philology from the University of Helsinki where she also studied Communication and Social Psychology.
 Outside of what3words Maiju enjoys long walks and talks, aerial acrobatics, and spoiling her friends with good food.

-Namnandorj is the what3words representative in Mongolia.
-He worked on Mongolia’s most comprehensive, data rich map produced by MONGOL ID prior joining what3words.
+Namnandorj is the what3words representative for Tenger Systems (part of ARD Holdings), the Mongolian distributors for what3words.
+He worked on Mongolia’s most comprehensive, data rich map produced by MONGOL ID prior to working with what3words.
 Namnandorj spent much of his schooling years in Singapore and USA before settling in Ulaanbaatar, Mongolia.
 He is a member of Global Shapers Ulaanbaatar Hub and sits on the board of Mongolian Association of State Alumni.
 Outside of the office, he spends much of his time reading and trying out new sports and restaurants.

 Steve Coast founded the OpenStreetMap project in 2004 and has seen it grow a million-fold to map the world for free thanks to its ever growing army of regular and casual contributors – similar to how Wikipedia has built its free global encyclopaedia.
 OSM is the de-facto map for large chunks of the world, and is used in a huge range of applications.
 Steve has worked at Microsoft and Telenav, amongst others, in a variety of mapping and geo roles, and is a strategic advisor to several companies including offline satnav company Navmii.